Rainymood/rainymood.github.io/_pages/about.md

 [Here](https://docs.google.com/document/d/1utv_GYHvGBNxgESQV14KaLHvbMk5COme7LNIu5yaxl8/edit?usp=sharing) is a list of some of the technical things that I've worked on.

+[Here](https://docs.google.com/spreadsheets/d/1poMQpggzXVm8zrBWY9gzMqwAxgze5cH4-XVYDupI-AE/edit?usp=sharing) is my story grid, but you can't open this one ;)

 I write:

 * I write a sort-of daily newsletter, [Today Jan Learned](https://janmeppe.substack.com/).
 In 2020 I published 37 editions of TJL.